Dinosaur Types

 Ankylosaurs (such as Ankylosaurus)

-Thyreophorans survived the age of dinosaurs through their heavy armor and unique physical structure.
+Thyreophorans survived the dinosaur era with their heavy armor and unique body structures.

-All thyreophorans possessed armor-like osteoderms that covered their entire bodies.
+All thyreophorans possessed armor-like osteoderms covering their bodies.

-Early species had simple scale-like osteoderms, but more evolved species developed elaborate armor, such as the tail club and plating that resembled a bulletproof vest.
+Early species had simple scale-like osteoderms, but more evolved species developed elaborate armor such as tail clubs or structures resembling bulletproof vests.

 Diet and Locomotion

-While early species were bipedal, as carnivorous dinosaurs grew larger, thyreophorans also grew larger and shifted to quadrupedal locomotion to support their weight.
+Early species were bipedal, but as carnivorous dinosaurs grew larger, thyreophorans also increased in size and shifted to quadrupedal locomotion to support their weight.

 Growth Rate and Habitat